Installation Quickstart

-Follow this walkthrough to install and configure a simple instance of Emissary on your local machine.
+Follow this walkthrough to install and configure a basic Emissary server on your local machine.
 Visit the configuration for more complete instructions.

 Prerequisites